Mandarin orange tree is just as pretty as the lemon and ten-times as sweet.

 Likely you I too have troubles with sap-sucking pests.
 This white oil manufacturers mix is so easy to make yourself.

 There are far too many to eat, so we squeeze them.
 Notice the reamer has no strainer; enjoy the pulp too.
 That's where half the nutrients are.
-In season, early winter, they are an important part of our "viral guard"; a mixed drink from our citrus fruit list.
+In season they are an important part of our "viral guard"; a mixed drink from our citrus fruit list.

-Vitamin C is an absolutely vital part of the growth and health of normal tissues.
+Vitamin C is an absolutely vital part of the growth and wellness of normal-tissues.
 Have you heard of scurvy?
 Even your gums require adequate levels; mandarin orange trees and of course lemons and limes are part of the solution.

 Citrus and the pepper family are the two richest sources.
-Plant a few sweet peppers, and a couple jalapeno plants in your front garden; they are so pretty when they change to their deep colours, loaded with life giving phytosterols, and vitamin C.
+Plant a few sweet paprikas, and a couple jalapenos in your front garden; they are so pretty when they change to their deep colours, loaded with life-giving phytosterols, and vitamin C.

-Just look at this prolific fruit from one of our mandarin orange tree; we have two.
+Just look at this prolific fruit from one of our mandarin orange trees; we have two.

-What are phytosterols is a fundamentally important question; in days of yore when we ate plenty of unprocessed food you didn't need to understand it; now it's quite different and cancer and painful joints are thriving because we don't pay attention.
+What are phytosterols is a fundamentally important question; in days of yore when we ate plenty of unprocessed food you did not need to understand it.
+Now it is quite different and tumours and painful-joints are thriving because we do not pay attention.
 Your mandarin orange tree is loaded with them.

 It's interesting that farmers are adding phytosterols, including citrus peel to chicken and pig food.
-They are finding that the animals are healthier, and perhaps more important from their point of view, is that the conversion rate, overall gain: feed ratio improves.
+They are finding that the animals are stronger, and perhaps more importantly from their point of view, is that the conversion rate, the overall gain-feed ratio improves.
 They grow faster.

 Now think about growing lemon trees.